 Income of persons permanently absent will not be counted.
-If the spouse is temporarily absent and, in the military, all military pay and allowances (except hazardous duty pay when exposed to hostile fire and any other exceptions to military pay HUD may define) is counted as income.
+If the spouse is temporarily absent for work or is in the military, all pay and allowances (except for hazardous duty pay when exposed to hostile fire and any other exceptions to military pay HUD may define) is counted as income.

-Generally an individual who is or is expected to be absent from the assisted unit for 30 consecutive days in a 12 month period of time but less than 90 is considered temporarily absent and continues to be considered a family member.
-Generally, an individual who is or is expected to be absent from the assisted unit for more than 180 consecutive days is considered permanently absent and no longer a family member.
+Generally, an individual who is or is expected to be absent from the assisted unit for 3 consecutive months or 90 days or more in a 12 month period of time is considered temporarily absent and continues to be considered a family member.
+Generally, an individual who is or is expected to be absent from the assisted unit for more than 90 consecutive days is considered permanently absent and no longer a family member.